 Our world has lovely stories which people love hearing about, right?
 Then, there are the other stories which you never want to hear about, the stories of war, discrimination, crime, not to mention all the things that go around the Dark Web.
 In some countries or cities of our world, there are various such stories which you don’t really want to hear, but once you do, you cannot unhear them.
-Thanks to the internet and our general connectedness these days, these stories are as easy to find as for instance online sites that have Betting Bonus Codes.

 But on a more serious note, let’s discuss some of these dark stories.
 In China, the Uighurs are being treated quite poorly, even though their region can be considered liberated and sort of improved.
 But at what price?
 That of severe monitoring and separation.
 Following is more on that subject.